HiDannyZ/Transformations-and-Heightmaps-in-3D/README.md

-## Things I Implemented:
+## Features

 - SkyBox
 - Texture on Cubes
 - HeightMap
-- Transformations of the cube
+- Transformations of the cube through matrix manipulation

 ## How to Run the Program:
   Download the Project_1.rar